KylePajouhesh/KylePajouhesh/README.md

 I am a Community College student at Irvine Valley College, currently studying Computer Science 💻, and have a passion for technology and AI/ML advancement. 🤖🛠️
 I'm currently developing my skills through coursework, personal projects, and consistent learning in areas like web development and software engineering.
-I enjoy exploring new tools, understanding core CS concepts, and building things that help me grow as a developer. ⚡
+I enjoy exploring new tools, software development, and building things that help me grow as a developer. ⚡